kyma-project/community/concepts/observability-configurable-logging/01-groundwork.md

 # Proposed Solution

-The idea of the proposal is to introduce a pre-configured agent layer being responsible for collecting all telemetry data.
-That agents can be dynamically configured at runtime with different configuration scenarios so that the agents will start shipping the data to the configured backends.
-The dynamic configuration and management of the agent will happen by a new operator which can be configured via k8s resources.
-The agents and the new operator will be bundled in a new core package called `telemetry`.
-The bundled backends and UIs will become just one possible solution which can be installed optional and will stay in the existing modules like `logging`.
+The idea of the proposal is to introduce a preconfigured agent layer that's responsible for collecting all telemetry data.
+Those agents can be configured dynamically at runtime with different configuration scenarios, so that the agents start shipping the data to the configured backends.
+The dynamic configuration and management of the agent is handled by a new operator, which is configured using Kubernetes resources.
+The agents and the new operator are bundled in a new core package called `telemetry`.
+The existing Kyma backends and UIs will be just one possible solution that can be installed optionally and will stay in the existing modules like `logging`.

 ![b](./assets/future_all.drawio.svg)

 # Focus on Logging

-While the section above was more general, in the following it will be focused on the logging aspect only.
-This is mainly to have an emerging approach and solving the most urgent topics first.
-As logs have the longest tradition, everyone is used and expects to have solutions for logging place.
+While the section above was more general, the following proposal focuses on the logging aspect only.
+This is mainly to have an emerging approach and solve the most urgent topics first.
+Because logs have the longest tradition, everyone is used and expects to have solutions for logging in place.
-The following documents will outline what agent technology gets used, what operator gets used and how the general API will look like.
+The following documents outline which agent technology and which operator are used, and how the general API will look like.